backstage/backstage/plugins/todo-backend/api-report.md

   repoFilePath?: string;
 };

+// Warning: (ae-missing-release-tag) "TodoReader" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface TodoReader {
   readTodos(options: ReadTodosOptions): Promise<ReadTodosResult>;
 }

+// Warning: (ae-missing-release-tag) "TodoReaderService" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class TodoReaderService implements TodoService {
-  constructor(options: Options_2);
+  // Warning: (ae-forgotten-export) The symbol "Options" needs to be exported by the entry point index.d.ts constructor(options: Options_2);
   // (undocumented)
   listTodos(